plunder-app/shack/README.md

-# chest
+# Shack
-The Plunder chest is virtual environment for developing and testing deployment tooling
+The Plunder Shack is virtual environment for developing and testing deployment tooling

 ## Usage

-This section will detail the expected usage of `chest`.
+This section will detail the expected usage of `shack`.

 ### Set Environment Configuration

-You can use `chest` to build and configure the environment, it will generate a example configuration that should work out of the box in most use-cases:
+You can use `shack` to build and configure the environment, it will generate a example configuration that should work out of the box in most use-cases:

 ```
-./chest example > chest.yaml
+./shack example > chest.yaml

 $ cat chest.yaml
 bridgeAddress: 192.168.1.1/24